pri5m/Learning-log/year-2/java_spring/Java8/LambdasandFunctionalInterefaces.md

 }
 ```

-## How can lambda expressions be used as arguements
+## How can lambda expressions be used as arguements?

 One common use of lambdas is to pass them as arguments.